mattConn/old-static-blog/README.md

 # root
 This is the web root for the server

-# add-date.sh
-Adds date of laste update to frontpage; to be replaced with CGI script.

 # add-bookmark.sh
 Appends bookmark name and url to bookmarks page.